How is the country’s fruits and vegetables sector fairing?

 farmers from growing the vegetables for export, leading to drop in the amount

-FPEAK, we link smallholder farmers to our members who buy from them, pack and
+FPEAK links smallholder farmers to its members who buy from them, pack and

 export market.

-How the concept of Good Agricultural Practices (GAP) works and how farmers can satisfy what Kenya-GAP requires?
+How Good Agricultural Practices (GAP) works and how farmers can satisfy what Kenya-GAP requires?

 Vegetables: French